jiyuzhang1994/jiyuzhang1994.github.io/index.md

 Hi!
 I am a PhD student in the Stat&CS program at Bocconi University.
 I was advised by [Luca Trevisan](https://lucatrevisan.github.io/) until mid of 2024.
 Lately I have been co-advised by [Alon Rosen](https://www.alonrosen.net/) and [Salil Vadhan](https://salil.seas.harvard.edu/).

-I am interested in the design and analysis of *algorithms*, and in understanding the inherent *complexity* of fundamental problems in computation.
+My research interests lie in the design and analysis of algorithms, computational complexity theory, and their interplay with related areas of mathematics

 In particular, recently I have been thinking about questions related to